 - Tool interactions (calculators, quizzes)

 These micro-engagements are powerful signals of intent.
-For example, tracking mortgage tool use—via the Mortgage Calculator—can hand your sales team a list of warm, data-qualified leads.
+For example, tracking Mortgage Calculator use can surface warm, data-qualified leads.

 The Right Tools for Measuring User Engagement